HeardLibrary/digital-scholarship/script/r/next.md

 **Jupyter notebook** [Jupyter notebooks](https://jupyter.org/) is a system where you can create code blocks that are documented with text and diagrams that explain what happens in each step of the process.
 The code blocks can be executed one at a time and display intermediate results so that you can know that the processing is going as expected.
 Jupyter notebooks can be installed separately, but are installed automatically as part of the [Anaconda package](https://www.anaconda.com/).

 **R Markdown** R Markdown is an extension of the well-known text markup language called *Markdown*.
+(See this [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for a quickstart.
 So R Markdown can be rendered by any application that will display or process Markdown.
 For example, an R Markdown page uploaded to GitHub will render with the styling included in the Markdown and R Markdown documents can be rendered as PDFs with an application like Pandoc.
 However, an R Markdown script will also execute as code within RStudio.

-The actual R code is designated within the R Markdown using the usual triple backtick (\`\`\`) method for displaying any kind of code block in Markdown.
+The actual R code is designated within the R Markdown using the [usual triple backtick (\`\`\`) method](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code-and-syntax-highlighting) for displaying any kind of code block in Markdown.
 However, when loaded into RStudio, the R code blocks (known as *chunks*) can be run by clicking on the "play" button associated with each code block.
 There is also an option to include the output (results) when rendering the document.
 For more on R Markdown, see the ["R Markdown" chapter in *R for Data Science*](https://r4ds.had.co.nz/r-markdown.html).

 # Data visualization with R